 What Does a Realtor Do?

-Most Realtors complete real estate transactions behind the scenes, only involving their client when necessary.
-Realtors do this intentionally, as they understand that their their clients hired them so that they need not be concerned with the day-to-day intricacies of the transaction.
+Most Realtors complete real estate transactions behind the scenes, only involving their clients when necessary.
+Realtors do this intentionally, as they understand that their clients hired them so that they need not be concerned with the day-to-day intricacies of the transaction.
 As a result, many clients don't see how much work goes into a deal and will sometimes question their commission.
 Most people will never realize that a real estate agent works all day, especially on the weekends, and always on the clock.

-To help provide insight into the work life of a real estate agent, I have listed a few key Realtor responsibilities below from the myriad duties for which they are responsible.
+To help provide insight into the work-life of a real estate agent, I have listed a few key Realtor responsibilities below from the myriad duties for which they are responsible.
 Please note that this post is a fraction of the tasks that Realtors handle!
 Every transaction is unique - and there is so much that goes into each - it would be impossible to list every detail here.
 However, I hope that this offers some insight into the activities involved in completing a real estate deal.

 What Does a Realtor Do for A Buyer?